apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korean troops in Ukraine ‘grave escalation’, Scholz tells Putin**
+**Hispanic, LGBTQ communities receive hateful emails after racist text surge**

-You can read more about it [here](https://www.bbc.com/news/articles/c75lxypz7wqo).
+You can read more about it [here](https://abcnews.go.com/US/hispanic-lgbtq-communities-receive-hateful-emails-after-racist/story?id\\u003d115916272).

 ## Requirements
 - Python 3.8